Bundle Brent: Wodehousian comparisons

-Several commentators have drawn parallels between the Chimneys novels, with their light hearted banter and amusing characters, and those of the humorist P. G. Wodehouse, of whom Agatha Christie was a great admirer.
-Christie herself described The Seven Dials Mystery as "the light-hearted thriller type".
-Lord Caterham was in the mould of eccentric Wodehousian peers, such as the Earl of Emsworth, who was also the ninth of his line; Bill Eversleigh has been described as "an amiable if vacuous young man who has staggered in from a Wodehouse novel"; while Bundle herself could easily have been one of Wodehouse's feisty young women, the archetype of which, Bobbie Wickham, first appeared in Mr Mulliner Speaking in 1929.
-There was even an aunt, Marcia, Dowager Marchioness of Caterham, who, having thought Bundle lived largely for pleasure, nevertheless recognised (as did George Lomax) her potential as a political hostess.
-In this context, Aunt Agatha's aspirations for Bertie Wooster in the Wodehouse books have a certain resonance, while Lord Caterham's ready acceptance of Eversleigh's golfing credentials matched Lord Emsworth's preference for young people who showed interest in his pigs.
+There are parallels between the Chimneys novels and those of the humorist P. G. Wodehouse, both having light-hearted banter, amusing characters, and country-house settings.
+Agatha Christie was a great admirer of Wodehouse and described The Seven Dials Mystery as "the light-hearted thriller type" of novel.
+Bill Eversleigh has been described as "an amiable if vacuous young man who has staggered in from a Wodehouse novel".

 Portrayals

 A dramatisation of The Seven Dials Mystery was broadcast by London Weekend Television in 1980, with Cheryl Campbell (born 1949) in the role of Bundle Brent.
 This production was, with LWT's Why Didn't They Ask Evans? and Partners in Crime, in the vanguard of a resurgence of classic crime fiction on British television in the 1980s.

-At Christmas 2010 ITV broadcast an adaptation of The Secret of Chimneys, set in 1955 (but harking back to a ball in 1932), which, unlike the novel, imported Christie's perennial Miss Marple (Julia McKenzie) and made a number of other changes.
+At Christmas 2010, ITV broadcast an adaptation of The Secret of Chimneys, set in 1955 (but harking back to a ball in 1932), which, unlike the novel, imported Christie's perennial Miss Marple (Julia McKenzie) and made a number of other changes.
 Dervla Kirwan, in her late thirties, played Bundle, who, though still the daughter of Lord Caterham, was cast as the sister of 23-year-old Lady Virginia Revel (Charlotte Salt), an unrelated character in the original story.
 Of the two, Lady Virginia appeared to have more in common with the Bundle of the novels.
 The Radio Times observed that this production was "classic Agatha Christie, even though it's only distantly related to her original ... purists will be utterly flummoxed - and the plot has more holes in it than the murder victim".

-An audiobook of The Seven Dials Mystery, read by Emilia Fox, was released in 2005, while Christie's stage play, Chimneys, which she wrote in 1931, eventually received its premiere at Pitlochry, Scotland in 2006.
-In the latter production, Bundle was played by Michele Gallagher.
+An audiobook of The Seven Dials Mystery, read by Emilia Fox, was released in 2005.

+Christie's stage play Chimneys, written in 1931, eventually received its UK premiere at Pitlochry, Scotland in 2006, with Bundle portrayed by Michele Gallagher.

-Mia McKenna-Bruce will play Bundle in Chris Chibnall's adaptation of The Seven Dials Mystery for Netflix.
+Mia McKenna-Bruce played Bundle in Seven Dials, the 2026 Chris Chibnall adaptation for Netflix.